Panamericana (film)

-Panamericana is a 2010 documentary about a road-trip from Mexico to Argentina through 12 countries and for 13,000 kilometers.
+Panamericana is a 2010 documentary about a road trip from Texas to Argentina.
+The road trip went through 12 countries and travelled 13,000 kilometres.

 Plot

 The film tells stories of lives on and around the Pan-American Highway.
-The journey begins in Laredo (USA) and continues through Central and South America to Buenos Aires (Argentina).
+The journey begins in Laredo (United States) and continues through Central America and South America to Buenos Aires (Argentina).

 Soundtrack

 Panamericana's soundtrack score was created by El Siete.

 The track listing for the original CD is as follows: